ryle-e/ryle-radio-docs/ryle-radio-docs/Guides/Basic Radio Sample.md

 - Its **Track type** is set to procedural.
 This option allows generation of audio at runtime- in this case, we're generating a type of noise called brown noise.
 Other options include white noise, pink noise, sine waveforms, and so on. *Note: the Brown Walk Power variable affects the sound of the brown noise- different types of procedural audio will have different variables, so play around with all of them :)*

 ### Back to the scene
+Finally, in the scene we have a very basic controller that tunes the radio in Play mode using the Q and E keys.
+The script for this is in the sample files, and simply modifies the RadioOutput's tune value.
+You can also do this in the inspector, and during Play mode.